-NCPC offers a limited number of workshop scholarships, which cover full registration.
-They do not cover travel, lodging, or other expenses.
+- Scholarships: NCPC offers a limited number or workshop scholarships, which cover full registration for the workshop.
+It does not cover travel, lodging, or other expenses.
 Applicants must be employees by or volunteers at a North Carolina institution, with a preservation mission that has little or no funding for professional development, or be a graduate student enrolled in a preservation-related program at a university in N.C.
-To apply for a scholarship, send an email explaining why attendance is important to you along with a current resume to the NCPC Executive Director.
-Deadline for scholarship applications is June 15, 2019.
+To apply for this scholarship, send an email explaining why attendance is important to you along with a current resume to the NCPC Executive Director.
+Deadline for scholarship applications is August 23, 2019.

 NCPC Cancellation and Refund Policy